Monaghan railway station

 Monaghan railway station was on the Ulster Railway designed by Sir John Macneil located in the Republic of Ireland.
 It was part of the Great Northern Railway of Ireland railway system.

 History

 The Ulster Railway opened the station on 2 March 1863.
 It closed to regular passenger traffic on 14 October 1957 but goods, mail and occasional passenger traffic continued until the end of 1959.
 After closure, CIÉ retained the site for use as a bus station.

-An All-Island Strategic Rail Review jointly commissioned by the Irish and Northern Irish governments recommended the reopening of the station on a line between Mullingar and Portadown.
+An All-Island Strategic Rail Review, jointly commissioned by the Irish and Northern Irish governments and published in 2023, recommended the reopening of the station on a line between Mullingar and Portadown.

 Monaghan railway goods shed, now a furniture store.